braintelligencePL/playgrounds/projects/ToDoList/README.md

 # TodoList - Project

-On my blog you'll find basics of DDD <BR>
+You can find basics of DDD on my blog <BR>
 * [The nature of domain-driven design](http://www.braintelligence.pl/the-nature-of-domain-driven-design/)

 ## Working with backend application